Even if a truck load doesn’t exceed the weight limit, it can still be overweight

 - There is a gross axle weight rating as well (GAWR).
 The gross axle weight rating is the amount of weight the axles on the truck can safely transport.
 The axle rating is generally a factor used to determine the GVWR.
 But sometimes, lower grade components are used in the manufacture of the axle, and its rating may be lowered.
 Be careful not to exceed this limit either.
 Exceeding the axle limit is extremely dangerous.

-- The vehicle may be accidentally overloaded.
+- The vehicle may be accidentally overweight.
 It is critical that operators and companies are aware of the relevant weight limitations.
 Overweight trucks are dangerous because they experience trouble braking, steering, and in an emergency situation where the truck may have to swerve to avoid danger, there is a very high probability the excess weight will cause the trucker to lose control.
-The added weight adds momentum and increases the force of impacts, and overloaded trucks have a higher center of gravity which increases the likelihood of a rollover accident.
+The added weight adds momentum and increases the force of impacts.
+This along with having a higher center of gravity means overload truck accidents have a increased likelihood of becoming a rollover accident.

 Please, do not cut corners and overload your vehicles.
 Also be aware of weight limitations that might applicable so you do not accidentally overload your vehicle.
-Causing a serious truck accident with an overloaded truck and hurting people is just not worth it.
+Causing a dangerous overloaded truck accident and hurting people is just not worth it.